“Almost everybody who was interesting in Washington … sooner or later passed through that house.” – Felix Frankfurter

 The Kochleffel / The Cooking Spoon

 Frankfurter had certainly come a long way himself.
-Born in Vienna, arriving on Ellis Island as a twelve year old Jewish émigré young Felix apparently hit the ground running, his family first settling in the Lower East Side in 1896, but by 1902, only six short years later, Frankfurter already had gained his BA, magna cum laude and tapped Phi Beta Kappa at City College of New York.
-And, by 1906, ten years after first stepping foot on American soil, Frankfurter graduated top of his class, magna cum laude, Harvard Law, and was working in the US Attorney’s office.
-And, by 1910, Frankfurter was a close, personal campaign aide to his old boss Henry Stimson during Stimson’s New York gubernatorial bid to which Stimson gratefully proclaimed his appreciation for his assistants but above all, Frankfurter, at the Grand Music Hall on the Lower East Side while performing a campaign speech:
+Born in Vienna, landing on Ellis Island as a twelve year old Jewish émigré young Felix apparently hit the ground running, his family first settling in the Lower East Side in 1896, but by 1902, only six short years later, Frankfurter already had gained his BA, magna cum laude and tapped Phi Beta Kappa at City College of New York.
+And, by 1906, Frankfurter graduated, magna cum laude, Harvard Law, and was working in the US Attorney’s office.
+And, by 1910, Frankfurter was a close, personal campaign aide to his old boss Henry Stimson during Stimson’s New York gubernatorial bid to which Stimson gratefully proclaimed his appreciation for his assistants above all, Frankfurter, at the Grand Music Hall on the Lower East Side while performing a campaign speech:

 “If there was one of my assistants in the District Attorney’s office to whom I owe personal gratitude … Felix Frankfurter is that man.”
 Henry Stimson

 In 1914 Frankfurter would temporarily depart the House for a full professorship at Harvard Law School where he would also edit the Harvard Law Review.
-Frankfurter funded during these years at Harvard Law by a contingent of Internationals dominated by Jewish financiers, starting with his very close friend and mentor Louis Brandeis, the activist judge who donated $1000 a year for five years and through Julian Mack and Eugene Meyers brother, Walter, secured $1000 pledges from Sears Roebuck owner and philanthropist, Julius Rosenwald and legendary bankers Felix and Paul Warburg along with $500 pledges each from Oliver Wendell Holmes Jr. and Phi Beta Kappa, New York District Attorney, and close personal friend of the House, Learned Hand – amounting to a total of nearly a quarter of a million dollars today.(26)(27)(28)(29)(30) These connections would later serve Frankfurter very well, only on a far larger international stage, while at the Paris Peace Conference in 1919, where he was a integral member of the Zionist Delegation.
+Frankfurter funded during these years at Harvard Law by a contingent of Internationals dominated by Jewish financiers, starting with his very close friend and mentor Louis Brandeis, the activist judge who donated $1000 a year for five years.
+Julian Mack and Eugene Meyers brother, Walter, secured $1000 pledges from Sears Roebuck owner and philanthropist, Julius Rosenwald and legendary bankers Felix and Paul Warburg.
+Oliver Wendell Holmes Jr. and Phi Beta Kappa, New York District Attorney, and close personal friend of the House, Learned Hand both donated – amounting to a total of nearly a quarter of a million dollars today.(26)(27)(28)(29)(30) These connections would later serve Frankfurter very well, only on a far larger international stage, while at the Paris Peace Conference in 1919, as an integral member of the Zionist Delegation.

 The Sage Advisor

-Born, Louis David Brandeis, Louis was raised in Louisville Kentucky, to a middle-class Jewish family.
-According to Frankfurter, Brandeis was “the sage advisor of all”.(31) When the House opened in 1911, Brandeis had just entered the public consciousness as counsel in the Ballinger – Pinchot Affair, a case of national public interest and despite the loss in the court of law, Brandeis had won over the court of public opinion, the Court now fertile ground for the precedent changing reform to follow.
+Born, Louis David Brandeis, Louis was raised in Louisville Kentucky, to a middle-class family.
+According to Frankfurter, Brandeis was “the sage advisor of all”.(31) When the House opened in 1911, Brandeis had just entered the public consciousness as counsel in the Ballinger – Pinchot Affair, a case of national public interest and despite the loss in the court of law, Brandeis had won over the court of public opinion.
 By 1911, Brandeis had entered the Zionist sphere, having been introduced to the political ideology by Jacob deHaas.
 (32) By 1914, he was the undisputed leader of the American Zionist Organization.
 Brandeis taking over leadership one day after Frankfurter left for his professorship at Harvard.
 With both Frankfurter and Brandeis now in Boston, it allowed more intimate and frequent communications between the two.
 And after the Ballinger – Pinchot case, Brandeis was well on his way to cementing his public reputation as ‘the People’s Attorney’.
 In 1916, Brandeis was nominated, seemingly out of nowhere, as the first Jewish Supreme Court Justice by his friend, fellow Phi Beta Kappa and Cosmos Club member, Woodrow Wilson.

 Brandeis changed his middle name from David to Dembitz in honour of his Frankist, radical uncle Naphtali Dembitz.
 His uncle in fact largely the inspiration for Brandeis choosing law as a profession.
 Frankism a somewhat degenerate form of Sabbatean Judaism in which they heavily endorse immorality of all types, a rejection of the Torah, and the insignificance of all law.
 The Sabbatean ideology considered by Jewish historian, Gershom Shalom as the natural ancestor to Zionism.
-A strange belief system indeed for a member of the US Supreme Court and at least part of the reason Brandeis was considered a reformist judge even by his friends and a radical activist attorney by many.
-The International Zionist Brandeis admirer of Sabbateanism was speech writer, close confidante, and political aide of Woodrow Wilson.
+A strange belief system indeed for a member of the US Supreme Court and at least part of the reason Brandeis was considered a radical judge even by his friends.
+The International Zionist and admirer of Sabbateanism was a speech writer, close confidante, and personal political aide to Woodrow Wilson.

 “I need Brandeis everywhere.”
 Woodrow Wilson

 While arguing the 1908 US Supreme Court case Muller v.
-Oregon, Brandeis the reformer created the ‘Brandeis Brief’, marking a new method of defense emphasizing social scientific evidence.
-Frankfurter, writing in the Harvard Law Review in 1916 called the Muller v.
-Oregon ruling “epoch making”.
+Oregon, Brandeis established the ‘Brandeis Brief’, marking a new method of defense, emphasizing social scientific evidence.
 The purpose was to have the Court rely more on scientific information and the social sciences than on legal citations, principles or opinion from experience.
 And he looked at the Constitution and the Supreme Court as the biggest obstacles to his ends.
+They all did.

 The Muller v Oregon was a landmark decision and set precedent.
 Many progressives applauded the outcome for this very reason yet, as over one hundred years has passed since, we see a very different reality from the ideal then presented.
-We see Brandeis’ stereotyping of women actually amplify the social inequality he at least publicly, intended to ameliorate.
-His introduction of subjectivity into jurisprudence through the Brandeis Brief has proven over time to be one of the more damaging documents ever presented in the history of American law.
+We see Brandeis’ stereotyping of women actually amplifying the social inequality he at least publicly, intended to ameliorate.
+His introduction of subjectivity into jurisprudence has proven over time to be one of the more damaging documents ever presented into Constitutional law.
 The Encyclopedia Britannica going so far in its description of Muller v Oregon to say, “although it appeared to promote the health and welfare of female workers, in fact led to additional protective legislation that was detrimental to equality in the workplace for years to come”, even calling the brief a “document outlining quasiscientific data on the negative effects of long working hours on both woman and men.”

 Frankfurter could not have been more pleased, “the Muller case is ‘epoch making,’ not because of its decision, but because of the authoritative recognition by the Supreme Court that the way in which Mr. Brandeis presented the case – the support of legislation by an array of facts which established the reasonableness of the legislative action … ” Felix Frankfurter (33)